 Death and the Idea of Mexico is the first social, cultural, and political history of death in a nation that has made death its tutelary sign.
 Examining the history of death and of the death sign from sixteenth-century holocaust to contemporary Mexican-American identity politics, anthropologist Claudio Lomnitz's innovative study marks a turning point in understanding Mexico's rich and unique use of death imagery.
 Unlike contemporary Europeans and Americans, whose denial of death permeates their cultures, the Mexican people display and cultivate a jovial familiarity with death.

 Just as speech can be acquired, so can it be lost.
 Speakers can forget words, phrases, even entire languages they once knew; over the course of time peoples, too, let go of the tongues that were once theirs, as languages disappear and give way to the others that follow them.
 In Echolalias, Daniel Heller-Roazen reflects on the many forms of linguistic forgetfulness, offering a far-reaching philosophical investigation into the persistence and disappearance of speech.

 Athens, 403 B.C.E.
 The bloody oligarchic dictatorship of the Thirty is over, and the democrats have returned to the city victorious.
-Renouncing vengeance, in an act of willful amnesia, citizens call for—if not invent—amnesty.
+Renouncing vengeance, in an act of willful amnesia, citizens call for—-if not invent—-amnesty.
 They agree to forget the unforgettable, the "past misfortunes," of civil strife or stasis.
-More precisely, what they agree to deny is that stasis—simultaneously partisanship, faction, and sedition—is at the heart of their politics.